Oversight Obligations

 The Authority (or professional body) may provide feedback on any weak areas or any areas where a business may not be in compliance with the legislation.
 Where appropriate, the Authority may issue a civil penalty for non-compliance with the AML/CFT legislation in line with the Anti-Money Laundering and Countering the Financing of Terrorism (Civil Penalties) Regulations 2019 .

-Please see the “Supervisory Approach” page for further information.
+Please see the “Supervisory Methodology” page for further information.

 Delegated Oversight